 West Nile Virus (WNV) is a disease transmitted primarily by mosquitoes.
 It was first isolated in the West Nile District of Uganda in Africa in 1937.
 The virus has been spreading around the world for many years.
 It can be found in Asia, Europe, Africa, the Middle East, India and Australia.
 WNV had not been known to exist in the United States or Canada until 1999 when the virus was first detected in New York.
 Birds, especially crows, began dying in unusually large numbers.
 The Culex pipiens mosquito was found to be the primary vector, but WNV can be transmitted by other mosquito species as well.
 As many as 36 different mosquito species from 10 genera have been identified as potential vectors.
 Research and testing has shown that only a few mosquito species act as the main vectors.
 WNV has spread to all states except Hawaii and Alaska.
 Since the virus came to the U.S. in 1999, nearly 42,000 human cases of WNV have been reported to the Centers for Disease Control (CDC) nation-wide.
 Of those, nearly 19,000 people have had neurologic disease (infections of the brain or spinal cord) and more than 1,700 people have died.
 Many more cases are not reported to CDC, which estimates that around 700,000 people have actually become ill due to WNV infection.
-In 2015, there were 2060 human cases of WNV nationally, with the majority of them occurring in California and Arizona.
+From 1999-2020, there were 52,532 cases of WNV nationally, with the majority of them occurring in California and Texas.

 California's Surveillance Plan